microsoft/microsoft-bonsai-api/Python/samples/cartpole/README.md

 if your exported brain isn't running on the default port of 5000.

 ## Building Simulator Packages

-Using the `azure-cli`, you can build the provided dockerfile to create a simulator package:
+Using the `azure-cli`, you can build the provided dockerfile to create a simulator package (note the trailing period!):

 ```azurecli
 az acr build --image <IMAGE_NAME>:<IMAGE_VERSION> --file Dockerfile --registry <ACR_REGISTRY> .